 Any one-way function can be inverted by trying all possible inverses, but such an exhaustive search is not efficient: To invert the function on a 100-digit number, an exhaustive search will take 10^{100} operations (which will take more time than the age of the universe even using the fastest possible computer ever to be built).
-For some functions, there are more efficient ways of inverting the function (for example, consider the function which maps an integer to its successor - that is, n is mapped to n + 1).
-The question is whether every function which is easy to evaluate is also easy to invert.
-Our belief is that the answer is negative; that is, that they are functions (called one-way) which are easy to evaluate but hard to invert.
-In case our belief is wrong this would mean that any process can be reversed within an effort which is proportional to the effort invested in carrying it through.
+For some functions, there are more efficient ways of inverting the function (for example, consider the function that maps an integer to its successor - that is, N is mapped to N + 1).
+The question is whether every function that is easy to evaluate is also easy to invert.
+Our belief is that the answer is negative; that is, there are functions (called one-way) that are easy to evaluate but hard to invert.
+In case our belief is wrong this would mean that any process can be reversed within an effort that is proportional to the effort invested in carrying it through.
 Analogies from many disciplines suggest that this cannot be true in general.
-That is, some processes may be easy to reverse, but there are processes which are hard to reverse.
+That is, while some processes may be easy to reverse, there are processes that are hard to reverse.